Find Affordable College Courses

 Fairfield, CT

 Fairfield University landed the #7 spot in the 2023 rankings for the best value mechanical engineering programs.
-Fairfield U is a medium-sized private not-for-profit school located in the suburb of Fairfield.
+Fairfield U is a moderately-sized private not-for-profit school located in the suburb of Fairfield.

-Out-of-state tuition fees for undergraduate students at Fairfield U are $52,870 per year.
+Fairfield U undergraduate students pay an average of $52,870 in tuition and fees each year.
 After completing their degree, ME graduates from Fairfield U carry an average student debtload of $27,000.

-Fairfield U also claimed a spot on our Best Mechanical Engineering Schools in the New England Region list.
-It’s in the top 15% of all schools in this category.
+On top of its placing in our value ranking, Fairfield U also did well on our Best Mechanical Engineering Schools in the New England Region list.
+It’s in the top 15% of all schools reviewed in this analysis.

 Read More…